jcosborn/qex/src/experimental/graph/DESIGN.md

 Optimized operators keep fused kernels for the orders that matter.
-Where no optimized higher-order kernel exists, the backward hook must not raise; it builds a grad-complete replica of the node's function.
-The exp tower is fused at every order through `expJet` (matrix jets of the kernel polynomial;
+Where no optimized higher-order kernel exists, the backward hook must not raise; it builds a grad-complete replica of the node's function. `expJet` has fused kernels through three directions.
+For Nc > 1, `expTopReplica` differentiates the same finite polynomial past that boundary; for Nc = 1, every order uses the exact scalar identity `exp(y) * product(d)`, including zero directions.
-`expTopReplica` nests the basic-op polynomial replica past three directions), `plaqActionGraph` over hop chains is the replica behind `gaugeActionDeriv2`, and the stout update gradient kernels differentiate through a replica of the update built over slot variables.
-The Nc=1 exponential uses its exact scalar identity instead.
+`plaqActionGraph` over hop chains is the replica behind `gaugeActionDeriv2`, and the stout update gradient kernels differentiate through a replica of the update built over slot variables.

 The reference actions also carry what the QEX kernels omit, and the kernel dispatch in `action/domain` now raises there instead of returning a truncated